andrea-fratini/globalSolve/README.md

 # globalSolve

+The globalSolve package provides functions to solve DSGE models by means of global methods, the solution strategies already implemented are:
+  .
+Chebyshev polynomials (Tensor products)
+  .
+Triangular basis
+  .
+Smolyak polynomials

 Structure of the file submitted by the user (as in Dynare):

 endogenous variables <- $c("x", "y", "z", "z_{m1}", "x_1", "y_1")$